SBU-Jonathan/wCDM_training/README.md

 using an approximation `Omega_nu_approx * h^2 = m_nu / (93.14 eV)` to calculate `Omega_cdm = Omega_m - Omega_b - Omega_nu_approx`, run CLASS, obtain the exact value of
 `Omega_massivenu` from CLASS and save it (and other cosmological parameters) to this file.
 These cosmological parameters are then written in the Lua file.
 Once the lua files are generated, the `cosmo_{i}.txt` files are not needed anymore.

-**NOTE**: Before running the script, open it to adjust a few paths:
+**NOTE**: The transfer function script has a few hard-coded paths related to the AmyPond and the cluster where the simulations are going to be run:
 - `amypond_direc`: the path to save the transfer functions in the current system
 - `cluster_path`: the path where the transfer functions will be in the cluster that will run the simulations.
 I currently use `/scratch/decola/joao.reboucas2/COLA_projects/wCDM/transfer_functions/{i}`, where `i` is the index of the cosmology in the LHS.
 - `transferinfo_path`: the path to save the `transferinfo` file in the current system.
 In the `transferinfo` file, the `cluster_path` will be written, telling COLA where the transfer functions are.
 I use `/scratch/decola/joao.reboucas2/COLA_projects/wCDM/transferinfo_files/transferinfo{i}.txt`
-Adapt these paths to your cluster.
+Once the files are generated, they can be adjusted via the `setup_paths.py` script.

 To generate the transfer functions from cosmology `NMIN` to cosmology `NMAX`, simply run the command: